Thinkwise/docs/docs/kb/universal_alpha.md

 The Universal folder should __not__ be converted to an application, as it is a static website.
 No application pool is required.

+> Important: Careful when deploying two Universal instances on the same (sub)domain.
+When two Universal instances are deployed on the same (sub)domain, browsers will share the cache containing the Indicium URL, platform and application between the two Universal instances.
+The login configuration of the Universal instance accessed as second will be **ignored** as it will automatically login using  the Indicium used by the first Universal instance.
+This will be resolved in a future release.

 ### Accessing Universal

 Universal can be accessed using a browser to access the location of the web application.
 In the example above, this would be https://tsf-pc/universal.